Suspect-404/QuickDig-UI/README.md

 * **Frontend:** HTML5, CSS3, Vanilla JavaScript (Canvas Animation).
 * **Backend API:** Node.js, Express.
 * **Query Engine:** node-gamedig (GameSpy3 protocol).
-* **Roster Completion:** [Realitymod Server Info API](https://servers.realitymod.com/api/ServerInfo) — the master server list is fetched and cached for 1 minute to stay well within respectful usage limits, and is only used to fill in players missing from the GameSpy3 response, never to replace it.
+* **Roster Completion:** [Realitymod Server Info API](https://servers.realitymod.com/api/ServerInfo).
+The master server list is fetched and cached for 1 minute to stay well within respectful usage limits, and is only used to fill in players missing from the GameSpy3 response, never to replace it.
 * **Deployment:** Vercel.